core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The [Constrained Application Protocol (CoAP)](#RFC7252) was designed for Internet of Things (IoT) deployments, assuming that UDP
-{{RFC0768}} can be used unimpeded, as can the Datagram Transport Layer Security protocol (DTLS {{RFC6347})} over UDP.
+{{RFC0768}} can be used unimpeded, as can the Datagram Transport Layer Security protocol (DTLS {{RFC6347}}) over UDP.
 The use of CoAP over UDP is focused on simplicity, has a low code footprint, and a small over-the-wire message size.

-The primary reason for introducing CoAP over TCP {{RFC0793}} and TLS {{RFC5246}} is that some networks drop UDP packets.
+The primary reason for introducing CoAP over TCP {{RFC0793}} and TLS {{RFC5246}} is that some networks do not forward UDP packets.
 Complete blocking of UDP happens in between about 2% and 4% of terrestrial access networks, according to {{EK2016}}.
 UDP impairment is especially concentrated in enterprise networks and networks in geographic regions with otherwise challenged connectivity.
 Some networks also rate-limit UDP traffic, as reported in {{BK2015}} and deployment investigations related to the standardization of QUIC revealed numbers around 0.3 % {{SW2016}}.

-The introduction of CoAP over TCP also leads to some side effects, namely
+The introduction of CoAP over TCP also leads to some additional effects that may be desirable in a specific deployment:

 * Where NATs are present along the communication path, CoAP over TCP leads to different NAT traversal behavior than CoAP over UDP.
 NATs often calculate expiration